wds4/tapestry-protocol/tips/README.md

 ## [eOS: Entity Operating System: TIPs 4.x](neuroCore)

+The eOS maintains the concept graph, incorporating new data and ensuring adherence to the Principles of Organization.

 ## [Networking: TIPs 5.x](networking)

 A section of the protocol is dedicated to the storage and transmission of data using [nostr](https://github.com/nostr-protocol/nostr).
 Stubs have also been added for several alternative networks (e.g., IPFS, GUN).
 Multiple networks can be used simultaneously for the sake of redundancy.